Venison Processing & Preservation

 Deer jerky can be made by using ground meat or thinly sliced roasts.
 Combine meat with desired seasonings and cure it, then dehydrate in an oven or electric dehydrator.

 Canning venison is another option, and there are many great benefits from this practice.
 The meat is preserved on the shelf and will not take up room in the freezer; it’s ready to eat, which makes it a quick go to meal; and it makes the meat more tender.

 Since venison is a low-acid food, it must be canned using a pressure canner.
 Add cold meat to quart jars with a pinch of salt and no extra liquid, then canned for 90 minutes.

 The meat will make its own juice, and you will have a final product that’s ready to be warmed up and eaten after a long day at work.

-By Alexandria Straight, WVU Extension Agent – Hampshire and Hardy Counties
+By Alexandria Smith, WVU Extension Agent – Hampshire and Hardy Counties